main content, site navigation, search

 A few tips for wasting web designer’s time.

-This is how-not-to make the first contact with a web design agency:
+This is how-not-to make the first contact with a web design studio or agency:

-1. Promise more work later on, as a compensation for limited budget
+1. Promise more work later on, as a compensation for a limited budget

 2. Copy and paste response e-mail to competing agencies and forget to change the recipients name